petermsiegel/F-string-APL/README.md

 ### ∆F Options

 - If the left argument `⍺` is omitted, the options default to `4⍴0`.
-- If the left argument `⍺` is a simple boolean vector or scalar, or an empty numeric vector `⍬`, the options are `4↑⍺`; subsequent elements are ignored;
+- If the left argument `⍺` is a simple integer vector or scalar, or an empty numeric vector `⍬`, the options are `4↑⍺`; subsequent elements are ignored;
 - If the left argument `⍺` starts with `'help'` (case ignored), this help information is displayed.
 In this case only, the right argument to **∆F** is ignored.
 - Otherwise, an error is signaled.